zakizmaqbool/openfga/docs/security-self-assessment.md

 Every time a server endpoint is invoked, OpenFGA validates that:

-  - The credentials provided in the API call match the ones configured in the server.
+  - The credentials provided in API calls match the server's configured credentials.

-  - Ensures that the input is a semantically valid, e.g. that a tuple is valid according to the authorization model or that the model does not have disallowed cyclical or problematic definitions
+  - Ensures that API input is a semantically valid according to the authorization model and also validate that tuples adhere to the model, avoiding disallowed cyclical or problematic definitions.

-  - The payload of the API call:
+  - Payload Verification:

-    - Matches the Protobuf API definitions.
+    - Confirm that API payloads adhere to Protobuf API definitions.
-    - Validates the parameters have the proper structure, e.g. users need to be written this way 'user:<userid>'
+    - Validate parameters for proper structure, e.g. ensuring users are written in the correct format which is 'user:<userid>'

 **Writing an Authorization Model**

-OpenFGA validates that the Authorization Models are semantically valid from the server standpoint, as in they do not have cyclical or problematic definitions, or other disallowed criteria.
+  - Semantic Model Verification: OpenFGA validates that Authorization Models are semantically valid, avoiding cyclical or problematic definitions and other disallowed criteria.

-When a model is written a new version is created (Authorization Models in OpenFGA are immutable).
-The application needs to be configured to use the new version when needed, and when after it has been validated and confirmed to be working as expected.
+  - Version and Configuration: When writing a model, a new version is created (models are immutable).
+Applications must be configured to use the new version after validation and confirmation of expected behavior.

 **Calling the Authorization Query endpoints**

-When the [/check](https://openfga.dev/api/service#/Relationship%20Queries/Check) and [/list-objects](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) endpoints are called, OpenFGA needs to traverse the graph defined by the model and instated by the tuples.
-The graph can be very wide and deep.
-To protect the service from a DoSS, OpenFGA needs to limit both the number of simultaneous paths it explores, as well as the depth of the paths it traverses.
+When the [/check](https://openfga.dev/api/service#/Relationship%20Queries/Check) and [/list-objects](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) endpoints are called, OpenFGA limits the number of simultaneous paths explored and enforces depth limitations on the graph traversal.

+To protect against DoS attacks, OpenFGA restricts both the number of simultaneous paths explored and the depth of paths traversed in the graph.

 **Upgrading OpenFGA Database Schema**

-When new version of OpenFGA are installed, it might imply running a database migration in the target system.
-To avoid downtime, migrations need to be carefully written and planned.
+Database Migration Planning: When installing new versions of OpenFGA, carefully plan and write database migrations.
+Migrations are executed to minimize downtime and ensure a smooth transition in the target system.

 ### Goals